intbricks/is-docs/lang.md

 ## Configuration Language

 Integration Service (IS) configuration language is based on [HCL](https://github.com/hashicorp/hcl).
-HCL is used as the basis
-because:
+Key values include:

-- HCL is less verbose compared to JSON, XML as a domain-specific language.
+- Less verbose compared to JSON, XML as a domain-specific language.
 - Requires minimum on-boarding time for users (system admins, developers, data-warehouse developers, ETL developers, integration developers...).
 - Users will be able to maintain IS configuration files along with other infrastructure and application source code in the same version control repository.

 ### Concepts